Skip to content

 • Every new feature should be developed in a new branch

-• This effectively creates a local copy of the repository on a separate branch
+• This effectively creates a local copy on a separate branch

 Code Development and Local Changes